-Essentially what Aamir Khan wanted to portray with Lal Singh Chaddha was to tell a story of a simple man who goes on to do extraordinary things because of the simplicity of his life, his love for people and the message being:
+Essentially what Aamir Khan wanted to portray with Lal Singh Chaddha was to tell a story of a simple man who goes on to do extraordinary things because of the simplicity with longest name of his life, his love for people and the message being:

 “Be simple, lead a simple life and good things will come to you”